 And now Project Godzilla has succeeded as we’ve finished designing a high-resolution SPAD array to pair with our Sense Illuminator and pave the way for a camera-like, data-rich, 100% solid-state flash LiDAR that’s easy to design, build, and deploy.
 Sense will soon unveil key LiDAR products that allow OEMs and Tier 1 suppliers to bring L3, L4, and L5 autonomy to mass-market consumer vehicles.

-Freedom of mobility obtained by autonomous vehicles, using LiDARs based on the Sense architecture, will have a significant positive impact on future urban planning and development.
-We’re eager to lead the standardization of autonomy and turn the driver into a passenger.
+Freedom of mobility obtained by autonomous vehicles will have a significant impact on urban planning and development, leading to safer and greener cities.
+So at Sense, we’re eager to lead the standardization of autonomy and turn the driver into a passenger.

 Learn more about the game-changing technologies available from Sense Photonics.